 Host cell ion channels represent an exciting and emerging field of virus-host interactions and many examples exist in the literature.
 The role of these channels in viral lifecycles is broad; many viruses utilise ion channel functionality to manipulate entry steps and persistence in infected cells, whilst others alter ion channel currents for as yet unknown viral processes.
 It is clear that this field is in its infancy and the ability of multiple viruses to alter channel activity will most likely emerge.
-There are numerous licenced pharmacological agents that target ion channels and modify their activity in disease treatment.
-Improving our understanding of the role of ion channels during virus pathogenesis will inform us of the potential of ion channel drugs as a new, pharmacologically safe and broad ranging anti-viral therapeutic strategy.
+There are numerous licenced pharmacological agents that target ion channels during virus pathogenesis will inform us of the potential of ion channel drugs as a new, pharmacologically safe and broad ranging anti-viral therapeutic strategy.